RKLong/bikesharing/README.md

 * Number of Trips by Gender (Weekday per Hour)
 ![V4](resources/V4_TripsbyGender_Weekend_Hr.jpeg)
 This visualization is consistent with the Number of Trips by Weekday per Hour visualization while at the same time reflecting the trips by gender.
-However what is noticable is for the 'unknowns' there are more bikeshare trips made by them on Saturdays and SUndays than the rest of the week.
+However what is noticable is for the 'unknown' there are more bikeshare trips made by them on Saturdays and SUndays than the rest of the week.

 * User Trips by Gender by Weekday
 ![V5](resources/V5_Usertype_by_Gender.png)
-Thursdays and Fridays have the highest subscriber trips, while Wednesdays and Sundays are the slowest.
+Thursdays and Fridays have the highest subscriber trips, while Wednesdays and Sundays are the lowest.
 What was interesting was that females have Saturday-Tuesday-Monday, in terms of highest to lowest bikeshare use-in order after Friday, while their male counterparts had Tuesday-Monday-Saturday.
 This is the order by which non-subscribers'(which makes up about 19%) bikeshare trips arranged range from highest to lowest number per weekday: Saturday, Sunday, Friday, Thursday, Monday, Tuesday and Wednesday.

 * Checkout Times for Users